edne/pineal/REFERENCE.md

 Reference
 =========

-Graphic
+Drawing
 -------

 ### Entity
-Not instantiable (i.e. you cannot use it) but is subclassed by polygons, imgages and other not-yet-implemented classes.
+Not instantiable (i.e. you cannot use it) but it is subclassed by polygons, imgages and other not-yet-implemented classes.

 The creation of an entity is a resource expensive operation, better to make it at loading time, outside the drawing functions